ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-4-accessor-methods.rst

         System.out.println("Name: " + s.getName() );
      }

+Note, that getters, like any method that returns the value of a variable, only return the *value* of the variable.
+In other words, the code that called the getter and which receives that value has no ability to change the object's instance variable; they just get a copy of the value.
+However if the instance variable is a reference type like ``String`` or ``Person`` the value that is copied is the value of the reference.
+That means the caller receives a new copy of the reference that points to the same object as is stored in the instance variable.
+In the next section, when we talk about mutation, you'll see how that means that the caller might be able to change the object even though it can't change the reference.

 .. note::

-    Some common errors with methods that return values are:
+    Some common errors when writing and using getters are:

-    - Forgetting a return type like int before the method name.
+    - Forgetting a return type like ``int`` before the method name.

-    - Forgetting to use the return keyword to return a value at the end of the method.
+    - Forgetting to use the ``return`` keyword to return a value at the end of the method.

-    - Forgetting to do something with the value returned from a method (like assigning it to a variable or printing it out).
+    - Forgetting to do something with the value returned from a method, like assigning it to a variable or printing it out.

 .. |Java visualizer1| raw:: html